morpho-org/morpho-optimizers/edge_cases_docs/SCENARIO.md

   - 3.3.1 - There is a supplier `onPool` available to replace him `inP2P`.
 First, his liquidity `onPool` is taken, his matched is replaced by the available supplier up to his withdrawal amount.
   - 3.3.2 - There are NMAX (or less) suppliers `onPool` available to replace him `inP2P`, they supply enough to cover for the withdrawn liquidity.
 First, his liquidity `onPool` is taken, his matched is replaced by NMAX (or less) suppliers up to his withdrawal amount.
   - 3.3.3 - There are no suppliers `onPool` to replace him `inP2P`.
 After withdrawing the amount `onPool`, his P2P match(es) will be unmatched and the corresponding borrower(s) will be placed on pool.
-  - 3.3.4 - There are NMAX (or less) suppliers `onPool` available to replace him `inP2P`, they don't supply enough to cover the withdrawn liquidity.
-First, the `onPool` liquidity is withdrawn, then we proceed to NMAX (or less) matches.
-Finally, some borrowers are unmatched for an amount equal to the remaining to withdraw. ⚠️ most gas expensive withdraw scenario.
+  - 3.3.4 - The supplier is matched to 2\*NMAX borrowers.
+There are NMAX suppliers `onPool` available to replace him `inP2P`, they don't supply enough to cover the withdrawn liquidity.
+First, the `onPool` liquidity is withdrawn, then we proceed to NMAX `match supplier`.
+Finally, we proceed to NMAX `unmatch borrower` for an amount equal to the remaining to withdraw. ⚠️ most gas expensive withdraw scenario.

 ## 4. [`REPAY`](https://github.com/morpho-labs/morpho-contracts/blob/main/contracts/aave/PositionsManagerForAave.sol#L642)